 - The folder name may vary depending on the language version you have installed.

 - In Windows, the Application Data folder is hidden by default.
 To make this folder visible, open Folder Options in Control Panel and click the View tab.
 In the Advanced Settings pane, select the Show Hidden Files and Folders or Show hidden files, folders, or drives option.

 - If you cannot locate the preferences file, use your operating system’s Find command, and search for AIPrefs (Windows) or Adobe Illustrator Prefs (macOS).

 Plug-in modules are software programs that add features to Adobe Illustrator.
 A number of special effects plug-ins come with your program and are automatically installed in the Plug-ins folder inside the Illustrator folder.

 The open architecture of the Adobe Illustrator program allows developers outside Adobe to create features that are accessible from within Adobe Illustrator.
-If you are interested in creating plug-in modules compatible with Adobe Illustrator, see the Adobe Systems U.S. website at www.adobe.com.
+If you are interested in creating plug-in modules compatible with Adobe Illustrator, visit www.adobe.com.